 Title 21 of the United States Code of Federal Regulations Defines the Rules of the Food and Drug Administration.

 Pharmaceutical, Medical Device, Biotechnology and Food manufacturers must comply with the requirements of FDA 21 CFR in the production, distribution and sale of their respective products in the U.S. market.
+It not only makes sense to do so because it is required.
+It makes sense to comply with 21 CFR since it was put into place for a reason.
+Specifically, to reduce risks and improve patient safety.
+Thusly, 21 CFR compliance pays many dividends.

 Compliance with 21 CFR Part 11